 - The application is tested for security and privacy issues with manual and automated security testing tools.
 There is a strict segregation of duties within the development, test and production environments.
 Only reviewed and tested code which complies with security specifications is deployed to production.

 - Sensitive data such as passwords and access tokens are encrypted and stored with strong encryption.
 Encryption keys are stored separately from data and executable code in a secure storage file.
+To gain access to user email content, a hacker would have to penetrate two separate encrypted files simultaneously, which is highly unlikely.

 - Copies of emails uploaded to SFDC from the MME cloud are compliant with SFDC’s user permissions, profiles and role hierarchies.